noheton/shepard/backend/README.md

    - IntelliJ:
      1. In the "Project Structure" settings go to "Modules" (or press F4).
      2. Click "+" and "Import Module".
-     3. Select the "quarkend" folder.
+     3. Select the "backend" folder.
      4. Select "Import Module from External Model".
      5. Select "Maven" and create.
      6. Click "ok" to save the new module.